Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling

-To incorporate chemical compound information into \methodnameabbrev{}'s learning objective, we first encode chemical compounds into representations using a compound encoder $\compenc$ (Figure~\ref{fig:framework}A).
-A fusion module $F$ combines the resulting representations of chemical compounds with the representation of a control image.
-The fusion module is trained to output counterfactual representations that should reflect what images of cells would look like if the cells were to be treated with a given perturbation (Figure~\ref{fig:framework}A).
-The counterfactual representations are aligned with true perturbation representations, which represent images of cells actually treated with a compound, using a variant of the perturbation-aware contrastive loss.
-Unlike the original \contrastivenameabbrev{} loss (Equation \cref{eq:orig-bac-loss}), this \contrastivenameabbrev{} loss is calculated using only perturbation representations, i.e., excluding the negative controls (Figure \ref{fig:framework}C).
-However, the control images used to generate counterfactual representations in the fusion module are sampled such that they come from the same microscopy batches as the perturbation representations.
+To incorporate chemical compound information into \methodnameabbrev{}'s learning objective, we first encode chemical compounds into representations using a compound encoder $\compenc$ (Fig~\ref{fig:framework}A).
+A fusion module $F$ combines the resulting representations of chemical compounds with the representation of a negative control image.
+The fusion module predicts representations reflecting if cells were to be treated with a given perturbation (Fig~\ref{fig:framework}A).
+To ensure these predicted representations are accurate, we align predicted representations with real representations of images of cells actually treated with the compounds using a variant of the perturbation-aware contrastive loss.
+Unlike the original \contrastivenameabbrev{} loss (Equation \cref{eq:orig-bac-loss}), the \contrastivenameabbrev{} loss on the predicted images (abbreviated as Predicted \contrastivenameabbrev{} loss in Fig \ref{fig:framework}) is calculated using only perturbation representations, i.e., excluding the negative controls (Fig \ref{fig:framework}C).
+However, the negative control images used to generate predicted representations in the fusion module are sampled such that they come from the same microscopy batches as the real perturbation representations.